MrPGLawrence/Northcoders-News-backend/README.md

 **Northcoders News** is a site I created to demonstrate the skills I have acquired whilst on the Full Stack Developer Pathway at Northcoders.

-This application interacts with a frontend React app.
+To create this API a database has been created and seeded, an app has been created with Models, Routes and Controllers and testing has taken place to make sure it all works properly.
+The database has then been deployed using mLabs and the API has been hosted on Heroku.This application interacts with a frontend React app.
 The frontend GitHub repo is located here: https://github.com/MrPGLawrence/Northcoders-News-frontend

-To create this API a database has been created and seeded, an app has been created with Models, Routes and Controllers and testing has taken place to make sure it all works properly.
-The database has then been deployed using mLabs and the API has been hosted on Heroku.

 ## Setup